|<<< | >>> | Feedback|

 |||R. Paschotta, Field Guide to Optical Fiber Technology, SPIE Press, Bellingham, WA (2010)|

-See also: silica fibers, plastic optical fibers, rare-earth-doped fibers, double-clad fibers, single-mode fibers, multimode fibers, modes, LP modes, photonic crystal fibers, large mode area fibers, specialty fibers, effective mode area, mode size converters, cut-off wavelength, tapered fibers, polarization-maintaining fibers, dispersion-decreasing fibers, dispersion-shifted fibers, fiber Bragg gratings, fiber-optic sensors, power over fiber, fiber lasers, waveguides, cladding modes, polarization mode dispersion, numerical aperture, fiber joints, fusion splicing of fibers, core-less end caps, fiber fuse, Spotlight article 2006-12-03
+See also: fiber optics, silica fibers, plastic optical fibers, rare-earth-doped fibers, double-clad fibers, single-mode fibers, multimode fibers, modes, LP modes, photonic crystal fibers, large mode area fibers, specialty fibers, effective mode area, mode size converters, cut-off wavelength, tapered fibers, polarization-maintaining fibers, dispersion-decreasing fibers, dispersion-shifted fibers, fiber Bragg gratings, fiber-optic sensors, power over fiber, fiber lasers, waveguides, cladding modes, polarization mode dispersion, numerical aperture, fiber joints, cleaving of fibers, fusion splicing of fibers, core-less end caps, fiber fuse, Spotlight article 2006-12-03

 This encyclopedia is authored by Dr. Rüdiger Paschotta, the founder and executive of RP Photonics Consulting GmbH.
 Contact this distinguished expert in laser technology, nonlinear optics and fiber optics, and find out how his technical consulting services (e.g. product designs, problem solving, independent evaluations, or staff training) and software could become very valuable for your business!